 The Fund's investment in financial instruments exposes it to market risk (including currency risk, price risk and interest rate risk), credit risk and liquidity risk.
 The Investment Advisory Committee sets out investment principles including diversifying investments where practical to minimize risks due to concentrated holdings and investing cash to provide safety, liquidity and return.
 The risk exposure in long-term financial investments is controlled by the allocation of funds to various asset classes.
 The financial risk management activities are carried out by the Investment Advisory Committee.

 (a) Market risk

 (i) Currency risk

-The Fund does not have significant exposure to currency risk since all its financial assets and liabilities as at the financial years ended 31 March 2020 and 2019 are denominated in Singapore Dollar except for the following:
+The Fund does not have significant exposure to currency risk since all its financial assets and liabilities as at the financial years ended 31 March 2022 and 2021 are denominated in Singapore Dollar.